-We are very excited to present this brand new module by CoachingOurselves’ author Edgar Schein!
+We are very excited to present this brand new topic by CoachingOurselves’ author Edgar Schein!
 Helping is not about what you think would be good for the other person and not necessarily the advice that you want to give to them, but figuring out what is really needed and supplying that.

-This module invites you to explore the dynamics of helping in order to contribute to a climate of mutual help so your organization can flourish.
+“The Art of Helping” invites you to explore the dynamics of helping in order to contribute to a climate of mutual help so your organization can flourish.
 Today’s work challenges can be complex.
 Teams are working within a multicultural context sometimes across great distances.
 Team leaders must rely more on their reports in areas where they lack expertise especially in regards to safety issues.
 Additionally, as organizations become more socially responsible they will need help from other sectors such as government or the community to better thrive in a newly structured world.
 This topic guides you through the pitfalls of the helping process.

 In this topic we will: